Everything Bagel Sourdough

 Cast iron dutch oven: Much of the success of this bread depends on having a heavy cast iron dutch oven, as it traps in steam and boosts the oven spring of your sourdough.

 The blue one in these photos is a large oval dutch oven that I find perfect for baking batards.
 As an added bonus, due to the shape, I can fit this dutch oven and a round one in the oven to bake double the volume!
-If you don’t have a dutch oven, I have a guide on how to cook sourdough bread without a dutch oven.
+If you don’t have a dutch oven, I have a guide on open baking sourdough bread.

 Scale: It’s really hard to make sourdough without a scale.
 Sorry, but them’s the facts! bread baking and bread dough are a bit of a science.
 A good kitchen scale will treat you well over a huge range of recipes, not just sourdough.
 Think of all the amazing sourdough you can bake!